OneCrispyDuck/COMP-S350/README.md

 # COMP-S350F
 Software Engineering: Year 3 CompSci Group Project.

-# Project Name
+## Food Ordering & Tracking App

 ## Overview
 Food Ordering and Tracking App:
-This is a Software Engineering Project hosted by the Hong Kong Metropolitan Univeristy under the Bachelors of Science for Computer Science and Engineering.
+This is a Software Engineering Project hosted by the Hong Kong Metropolitan Univeristy under the Bachelors of Science for Computer Science and Engineering majors.
 The scope of the project is for a team to practice the scope of engineering and it's requriements.
 Here the team is tasked with creating a 'Food Ordering & Tracking App', the team will pracice on the following:
 - Organisation